The Nativity Season

 Overview

-- Students will become familiar with the stories of the coming of God’s Son to us on earth, as He is born of Mary "as a little child."
-They will discuss the concept of "waiting" and “listening” for something good, and preparing to “meet the Lord.”
-The birth of Christ is set within the context of human family and God’s family.
+- Students will consider the stories of the coming of God’s Son to us on earth, as He is born of Mary "as a little, or in some translations a 'new' child."
+They will discuss the concepts of expectation and preparation--especially preparing to “meet the Lord.”

 Objectives